-Many Muslims are keen to learn the Arabic language as it is the key to unlocking the doors of the knowledge of Qur’an and Sunnah.

-Most unfortunately give up soon after starting.
+Many Muslims are keen to learn the Arabic language.
+It is, after all, the key to unlocking the doors of the knowledge of Qur’an and Sunnah.
+However, most people unfortunately give up soon after starting.

-While this is often attributed to laziness or a lack of motivation, a lot of the time most Muslims simply do not know how to learn a new language.
-As a foreign language teacher in his 6th year, I wish to give some practical tips in how you can learn the Arabic language – from the alphabet or just reciting the Qur’an to being able to understand spoken and written classical Arabic.
-How?
-By using modern techniques from the science of foreign/second language teaching.
+While this is often attributed to laziness or a lack of motivation, a lot of the time most people simply do not know how to learn a new language.
+As someone who taught English as a foreign language for 6 years, I wish to give some practical tips in how you can learn the Arabic language – whether you are starting with the alphabet & learning the basics of reciting the Qur’an or trying to reach the level of understanding spoken and written classical Arabic.
+What I present here are techniques and strategies based on contemporary standards and studies of foreign/second language teaching.

-I usually give similar tips to my English language students, obviously without the added context of the Arabic language and possible texts you can learn from.
+I would usually give similar tips to my English language students, obviously without the added context of the Arabic language and possible texts you can learn from.

-The first and biggest mistake most learners make
+The first major mistake most learners make

-It all starts from here: you’re all excited to learn and study for hours using a dedicated timetable/schedule.
+You’re all excited to learn and study for hours using a dedicated timetable/schedule.
 You start, and after a few weeks, you realize you’re getting nowhere.
 You try to push through but eventually stop, picking up half a dozen months later when something motivates you again.

 Does that cycle sound familiar?